-Feature Description Feature (cont.)
-High Option Assist America UPMC Health Plan offers a travel assistance plan through Assist America, a global emergency assistance program for members who are traveling more than 100 miles from home.
+Feature Description Beating the Blues US If you are stressed, tense, depressed or anxious, Beating the Blues US TM may be the answer.
+UPMC Health Plan is now offering this free online, eight-week program to all members.
+Beating the Blues US TM is based on the concept that changing your thoughts can change your feelings and behaviors and utilizes Cognitive Behavioral Therapy (CBT).
+CBT is an effective, widely used method that can help you evaluate your thought processes that can lead to feelings of depression, anxiety or stress.
+Beating the Blues US TM will show you how to: Better understand your feelings.
+Identify negative thoughts and replace them with more helpful, positive thoughts.
+Focus on what is happening right now, rather than on the past.
+Backed by 10 years of research, Beating the Blues US TM is completely confidential and available 24/7, so you can work through it at your own pace.
+Assist America UPMC Health Plan offers a travel assistance plan through Assist America, a global emergency assistance program for members who are traveling more than 100 miles from home.
 Assist America can help locate qualified doctors and hospitals, replace forgotten prescriptions, provide emergency medical evacuation and arrange for transportation so family members can be with injured relatives.
 Support is accessible 24 hours a day, 365 days a year.
 For a complete list of Assist America services visit www.assistamerica.com .
-To receive services, contact Assist America at 800-872-1414 in the USA, or at 609-986-1234 outside of the USA.
+To receive services, contact Assist America at 800-872-1414 in the USA, or at 1-609-986-1234 outside of the USA.
 The Assist America reference number for UPMC Health Plan members is 01-AA-UP-156243.
 You may also download the Health Plan Mobile App for free to your smartphone.
 Services for Members who have a Hearing Impairment UPMC Health Plan communicates by telephone with our members who have a hearing impairment through TTY.
 If you have a hearing impairment, call our TTY number at 800-361-2629.
 Flexible Benefits Option Under the flexible benefits option, we determine the most effective way to provide services.
-We may identify medically appropriate alternatives to regular contract benefits as a less costly alternative.
-If we identify a less costly alternative, we will ask you to sign an alternative benefits agreement that will include all the following terms in addition to other terms as necessary.
-Until you sign and return the agreement, regular contract benefits will continue.
 Alternative benefits will be made available for a limited time period and are subject to our ongoing review.
 You must cooperate with the review process.
 By approving an alternative benefit, we do not guarantee you will get it in the future.
 The decision to offer an alternative benefit is solely ours, and except as expressly provided in the agreement, we may withdraw it at any time and resume regular contract benefits.

-If you sign the agreement, we will provide the agreed- upon alternative benefits for the stated time period (unless circumstances change).
-You may request an extension of the time period, but regular contract benefits will resume if we do not approve your request.
-Our decision to offer or withdraw alternative benefits is not subject to OPM review under the disputed claims process.
+- If you sign the agreement, we will provide the agreed-upon alternative benefits for the stated time period (unless circumstances change).
+You may request an extension of the time period, but regular contract benefits will resume if we do not approve your request. - Our decision to offer or withdraw alternative benefits is not subject to OPM review under the disputed claims process.
 However, if at the time we make a decision regarding alternative benefits, we also decide that regular contract benefits are not payable, then you may dispute our regular contract benefits decision under the OPM disputed claim process (see Section 8).